openethereum/openethereum.github.io/oo7-Parity-Examples.md

 Since our initial bond value already has a 'ready value' (not undefined), it will trigger the jointBond (which triggers its TransformBond) with the two most recent values if we run `bond2.changed(64);`.

 We can also create TransformBonds with multiple dependencies.
-Its constructor gets as arguments a function which is executed when triggered, the bonds which values are needed for the result(ready values will trigger) and dependency bonds which are needed for the computation indirectly but whose values we do not need (only knowledge that they are updated).
+Its constructor gets as arguments a function which is executed when triggered, the bonds whose values are needed for the result(ready values will trigger) and dependency bonds which are needed for the computation indirectly but whose values we do not need (only knowledge that they are updated).
 ```
 const {TransformBond, TimeBond} = oo7;
 var timeBond = new TimeBond(); // inbuilt bond which is returning the UNIX timestamp